joewilliamsca/Weewx-Backup/README.md

 The name of the tgz archive will be composed of *weewx-date.tgz*

-On my Pi, the script runs every Sunday at 2 am:
+On my Pi, the script runs every Sunday at 2 am as a cron job:
 `0 2 * * 7 /home/pi/weewx_backup.sh`